jsaraviadrago/bluegrafir/README.md

 # **bluegrafir**

-The goal of `bluegrafir` is handle useful psychometric tools for for structural equation modelling and measurement comparison.
+The goal of `bluegrafir` is handle useful psychometric tools for structural equation modelling and measurement comparison.

 **blue** and **grafi** are the main starting pieces of every function.
 Calculations do not have a specific begining.